 - training & facilitation – as a co-trainer with Be The Change Initiative I learned about group work, about myself – and made wonderful and enduring connections;

 - journalism – as researcher, ultimately Editor of an investment management journal, I still engage with content as well as the geekery, with an eye for typos and grammatical howlers 😉

 - teaching – I wrote and facilitated the Holistic Economics module of the Centre for Human Ecology‘s MSc course (my first degree was Natural Sciences and Economics… and I rebelled early);

 - banking & finance – first in a retail bank, then in the City of London, as a consultant/data-cruncher in institutional investment management.

-And I wrote and recorded music, was a (very) amateur body-builder then keen cyclist, and am passionate about certain Japanese animation (particularly the films of Studio Ghibli) and (yes, a cliche for a geek) the writing of the late Sir Terry Pratchett.
+And I wrote and recorded music, was a (very) amateur body-builder then keen cyclist, and am passionate about certain Japanese animation (particularly the films of Studio Ghibli) and the extraordinary writings of the late Ursula K Le Guin and (yes, a cliche for a geek) Sir Terry Pratchett.

 I have learned a lot from Wolves, not all of it pretty, all of it powerful.
 People have dramatically different responses simply to the word ‘Wolf’ – for me the first thing I think of is Family (‘pack’!) and I’m very proud of mine – including my mother Marion Ralls, who was Secretary of the Campaign for the Scottish Parliament at the time of the successful Scottish devolution referendum in 1997 (see archive copy of CSCOPARL – incidentally the first website I ever built!) and my lovely sister Dr Jane Ralls, a GP and Lifelong Social Justice and Equity advocate and wildlife volunteer and activist in Australia.